recordsofmickey/assessment/README.md

 I built this running on Node 14.16.1 using Vue3, Vuex and the Vue router.
-This because, as stated in the assignment ABN AMRO uses this framework.
+This because, as stated in the assignment, ABN AMRO uses this framework.

 ## Project setup